roperi/deepgram-transcription-processor/README.md

 ## Requirements

 - Python 3.x
-- Deepgram API acces.
+- Deepgram API access.
 You can signup for free and get $200 in credits! (as of February 2024)

 ## Tested Environment